 3. Let the dough rest for one and a half hours at room temperature.
 The very wet dough will come together in that time, and be all soft and stretchy.

-7. Smear the filling all over it, all the way to the edges.
-What filling, you ask?
-The one you made earlier.
+6. Smear the filling (the one you made earlier) all over it, all the way to the edges.

-8. Grap the short edge of the dough and fold it 1/3.
-In other word, fold it to where the half of the dough is.
-If you refuse to watch the video, I’ll try to explain… So when you’ve folded it, you’ll see half of the dough with the none filled site up and half of it with the filled side facing up.
-Now grap the edge of the filled side and fold it over the unfilled side facing up.
-Now you can’t see any if the filled side, it’s all facing inwards.
+7. Grab the short edge of the dough and fold it 1/3.
+If you refuse to watch the video, I’ll try to explain… So when you’ve folded it, you’ll see half of the dough with the non-filled side up and half of it with the filled side facing up.
+Now grab the edge of the filled side and fold it over the unfilled side facing up.
+Now all the filling is facing inwards.

-10. Cut stripes along the short side of the rectangle.
+9. Cut stripes along the short side of the rectangle.
 About 2-3 cm in width.
 Make sure every stripe weights the same.
 50-75 grams per bun depending on how big buns you want.
-Now twist these strips by placing them on a table and roll each end to its opposite side.
-Now, gently drop the twisted stripe onto a baking sheet to form a bun made from a twisted stripe.
-So to say.
-You know, it’s much easier if you just watch the video, I’ve told you this already!
+Now twist these strips by placing them on a table and roll each end in opposite directions.
+Then, gently shape the twisted stripe into a bun, onto a baking sheet.
+It’s much easier if you just watch the video, I’ve told you this already!

-15. Use a brush or a piece of kitchen paper to smear the vanilla syrup all over the buns.
+14. Use a brush or a piece of kitchen paper to smear your vanilla syrup all over the buns.
 Do this just as they come out of the oven, still flaming hot!

-17. Serve them like a real Swede would!
+Serve your Swedish cardamom buns like a real Swede would!
 With a cup of coffee!